New York Donor Registry Q&A

 Q: After I enroll in the registry, how can I fulfill my decision to save lives?

-Authorized personnel at hospitals and those affiliated with organ procurement organizations have access to the confidential database.
+Only authorized personnel who are affiliated with organ procurement organizations, eye banks and tissue banks have access to the confidential database.
 They would confirm your registration.
 If you haven’t told your loved ones about your enrollment, your life-saving decision will provide a great deal of comfort to them.
 Also, they won’t need to make a choice on your behalf at a very difficult moment in their lives.

 STILL NEED MORE INFORMATION?